 So I bought a decibel meter:

 And I tested the Cannon, Original DIY, Blue Air 203/270E, and IQ Health Pro Plus on their highest settings from 1.95 meters away.
+That’s the distance between my pillow and where I put the purifiers.
 Here are the results:

 The cannon is noisier than I’d like, but it’s similar to the Blue Air on the high setting.
 To give you an idea of how loud that is, this decibel chart says that’s between “conversation at home” and “conversation in restaurant.”